zook9549/VirtualAssistant/README.md

 # Virtual Assistant
 This project was built to test out the different technologies emerging that allow deep-faked virtual assistants.
 It wasn't built for performance nor as an actual virtual assistant that could be used for production purposes.
-The performance is too slow and it wasn't built with WebRTC or streaming in mind.
+The performance is too slow, and it wasn't built with WebRTC or streaming in mind.
+On average, it takes 3-4 seconds for a final generated video to display.
+That's an eternity if you were to try to engage in a conversation.
 As new services emerge and those used here improve, that might become more realistic.
 Feel free to submit pull requests for new providers.

 Before creating a new persona, you should ensure you have consent from any real people being deep-faked.

 ## Setup
 You'll need a few accounts setup to make this work and then access tokens added into the config.
 Configuration should be added to a profile specific application.properties.
 This is easiest done by creating application-default.properties and overriding the properties needed.

 ### AWS
 Profile pictures, audio files, and persona videos are all stored in an S3 bucket.
 You'll need an AWS account with a public S3 bucket configured.
 Additionally, you'll need to setup a service account in AWS to have access to the bucket.
 #### Configuration